Test accessibility using Screen Reader on desktop

 To configure NVDA settings, see Configure Screen Reader settings.

-- On the Screen reader launcher dashboard, select the JAWS supported device combination to start your test session.
+- On the Live dashboard, select a Windows 11 device and browser combination to start your test session.

 - On the Live toolbar, click Screen Reader.

-The Screen Reader feature provides audio descriptions for all website actions, including pointing, clicking, and keyboard navigation.
+- Switch the Screen Reader toggle to on to enable JAWS.
+JAWS starts providing audio descriptions for all website actions, including pointing, clicking, and keyboard navigation.

 To configure JAWS settings, see Configure Screen Reader settings.